 Company A, which renders information technology (IT) services to a number of clients, has two shareholders as well as four other employees, who throughout the year of assessment were involved in rendering the IT services.
-Company A's gross income for the year of assessment was R5, 6 million.
-Shareholder no. 1 is the holder of a number of shares (allocated to an apartment purchased by him) in a share block company.
-Shareholder no. 2 is the holder of shares in company Z, which were listed on the JSE Securities Exchange.
-Company Z's shares were delisted during the course of the financial year.
-Company A complied with the following requirements:
+Company A's gross income for the year of assessment was R5,6 million.
+Shareholder No. 1 is

 - 1. The shares in company A are all held by natural persons - 2.
-The gross income does not exceed R6 million - 3.
-Although company A renders a 'personal service' as defined, it employs at least four other employees (excluding the shareholders) who, throughout the year of assessment, also render IT services - 4.
-The shares held, in the share block company, by shareholder no. 1 are permitted in terms of section 12E(4)(a)(ii)(cc)
+The gross income does not exceed R14 million - 3.
+Although company A renders a 'personal service' as defined, it employs three or more full time employees (excluding the shareholders) who, throughout the year of assessment, also render IT services - 4.
+The shares held, in the share block company, by shareholder No. 1 are permitted in terms of section 12E(4)(a)(ii)(cc)